Who I Am

 I am not, by trade, a writer, a photographer, or a chef.
-My background is in theatre (stage management, specifically), and I work more than full-time coordinating performing arts events at Duke University (no, I can’t get you basketball tickets).
+My background is in theatre (stage management, specifically), and I now work more than full-time at a science museum in Columbus.
 As gigs go, it’s a pretty good one.

 But my passion these days is making food!
 And eating it.
 And learning to grow it.
 And apparently, writing about it.

 At each home, I’ve dabbled in gardening on every balcony, and I was fortunate to participate in a couple of community gardens – places where I can “farm” a little of my own food and learn from other growing food around me.

 Call it a mission, a gameplan, whatever you want.
 In embarking on this adventure, these are the principles that matter to me, and offer to you a taste of what to expect.